Send a letter to the reporting creditor

 To do this, either reframe your credit bureau letter with copies of your documentation to the creditor, or simply send a copy of the same letter with copies of any documents included.

 As with the credit bureau, send it certified with a return receipt requested.

 The creditor has 30 days to investigate your claims and respond, says Hendricks.

-Pro tip: Too many times consumers get angry and their letters tend to reflect that, says Sonya Smith-Valentine, an attorney and owner of the Valentine Legal Group LLC.
+Pro tip: Too many times consumers get angry and their letters tend to reflect that, says Sonya Smith-Valentine, an attorney and owner of the Valentine Legal Group.
 But that's damaging, she says.

-Instead, keep all your conversations and letters to everyone involved calm, measured and businesslike, she says.
+Instead, keep all your conversations and letters calm, measured and businesslike, she says.